Sai - Traditional Okinawa Kobudo Weapon

-The sai is just one of many kobudo weapons taught at the Arizona Hombu dojo.
-These are three-pronged tridents with a pointed shaft surrounded by two curved prongs known as yoku that project from the handle.
+SAI.
+The sai is one of many kobudo weapons taught at the Arizona Hombu dojo.
+These three-pronged tridents have a pointed shaft surrounded by two curved prongs known as yoku that project from the handle.
 Most sai have parallel yoku, although others exhibit opposing, or just one yoku.
-Typically two zai (plural for sai) are used, but three are also employed with two held in hand and a third in the obi (belt) typically used for throwing.
-The weapon is thought to have been a farming implement, a trident imported from China, or imported as is from other southeast Asian countries.
+Typically, two zai (plural for sai) are used, but three can be employed with two held in hand and a third in the obi (belt) typically used for throwing.
+The weapon is a farming implement, a trident imported from China, or a weapon imported from other southeast Asian countries.

-As a farming implement, a sai mounted on a stick could have been used to produce a central deep furrow (seed trench) with two parallel shallow guide furrows used to line up the next seed trench.
+As a farming implement, sai mounted on a stick could have been used to produce a central deep furrow (seed trench) with two parallel shallow guide furrows designed to line up the next seed trench.
 Or it could have been used similar to a pitchfork.
-Metals used to produce steel were rare in Okinawa, but iron deposits were found on mainland Japan [primarily low-grade spectite (iron-clays) and high-grade massive sulfides (iron-sulfide or pyrite)].
-Other metals used in steel toughening such as titanium and tungsten were also uncommon on Okinawa.
-Thus most metallic weapons were imported to Okinawa.
-So the weapon was likely introduced from China, India, or some other southeast Asian country, or from several of these sources.
+Metals used to produce steel were rare on Okinawa, but iron deposits were found on mainland Japan [primarily low-grade spectite (iron-clays) and high-grade massive sulfides (iron-sulfide or pyrite)].
+Other metals used in steel toughening such as titanium and tungsten were uncommon on Okinawa.
+Thus most metallic weapons were imported.
+So the weapon was likely introduced from China, India, Japan, or some other southeast Asian country.

-Some Chinese, Indian and Indonesian weapons have similar appearance to sai.
-The Chinese Tiger’s Fork used by Southern Chinese Kung Fu arts such as Hung Gar is similar to a Hindu weapon known as the Trishula and the southeastern Asian weapon known as the tjabang.
-Certain varieties of these have truncheon-like sai mounted on wood staffs.
-Possibly, Okinawan peasants removed the truncheon from these staffs to produce a weapon of greater mobility.
+Some Chinese, Indian and Indonesian weapons have similar appearance.
+The Chinese Tiger’s Fork from Southern Chinese Kung Fu arts such as Hung Gar is similar to a Hindu weapon known as the Trishula and the southeast Asian weapon known as the tjabang.
+Certain varieties have truncheon-like sai mounted on wood staffs.
+Possibly, Okinawan peasants removed the truncheon from imported staffs to produce a weapon of mobility.

 The shaft of sai is referred to as the monouchi, the pointed tip is the saki, and the bottom rounded knuckle at the opposite end on the handle (pommel) is the tsukagushira.
 The handle is known as tsuka.
 Three-quarters of the way up the shaft are two curved prongs known as the yoku and the pointed tip of these are tsume.
 The yoku are considered wings that extend from the shaft from the moto (base of the wings) perpendicular to the shaft.

-In the past, Okinawans didn’t care about the length of sai, as their was a poor selection of the weapon.
-Today, when held in a gyaku-mochi (reverse) grip, the monouchi of the sai is often selected to cover the forearm of the individual with the saki extending to the elbow; a length of 18 to 23 inches (nearly 2 shaku).
+Okinawans didn’t care about the length of sai, because the weapon was not all that common.
+Today, when held in a gyaku-mochi (reverse) grip, the monouchi of the sai is often selected to cover the forearm of the individual with saki extending to the elbow; a length of 18 to 23 inches (nearly 2 shaku).
 This allows one to strike with an outward elbow strike (soto hiji uchi) projecting the saki into an attacker.
 The pommel is round, square, or multi-angled.
 It is important to find sai with good balance so that it can easily be rotated from normal to reverse grips.